 If you consume CBD oil regularly, below are some measures you can take to avoid a positive drug test.

 - Carry out intensive research on your specific CBD product to ensure that it is pure and from a reputable company.

-- Ensure the product is not a low-quality tincture but is made from an 0isolated CBD extracted from a quality industrial hemp source.
+- Make sure that the product is made from an isolated CBD extracted from a quality industrial hemp source.

 - Ask about the processing techniques used when extracting and manufacturing the product.

-- Avoid secondhand and accidental exposure to THC by avoiding hair contact from THC users or staying in the room with a heavy marijuana smoker.
+- Avoid secondhand and accidental exposure to THC by avoiding contact from THC users or staying in the room with a heavy marijuana smoker.

 These can cause a false-positive result for THC or cannabis on a urine drug test.
-So, consult with your physician before taking these medications.
+That is why you should consult with your physician before taking these medications.